On this page:

 3 |

 In this course, you will continue developing your project management skills from Applied Water Project Development.
-The skillsets you develop in this course will focus on project lifecycle phases: execution, monitoring, controlling and closing.
+The skillsets you develop in this course will focus on the following project life-cycle phases: project execution, monitoring, controlling and closing.
 You will be evaluated based on your ability to respond to project challenges related to scope, budget, schedule, resources, risk, communications, and quality.
-This course will also support your transition to the workforce through self-reflection, portfolio creation and career planning.
+This course will also support you in your transition to the workforce through self-reflection, portfolio creation and career planning.
 Pre-requisites:

 |